intel-analytics/ipex-llm/docker/llm/README.md

 ### 2. Prepare Base Model, Data and Container

-Here, we try to fine-tune a [Llama2-7b](https://huggingface.co/meta-llama/Llama-2-7b) with [English Quotes](https://huggingface.co/datasets/Abirate/english_quotes) dataset, and please download them and start a docker container with files mounted like below:
+Here, we try to fine-tune a [Llama2-7b](https://huggingface.co/meta-llama/Llama-2-7b) with [yahma/alpaca-cleaned](https://huggingface.co/datasets/yahma/alpaca-cleaned) dataset, and please download them and start a docker container with files mounted like below:

 ```bash
 export BASE_MODE_PATH=your_downloaded_base_model_path